Identifiability and Inference for Generalized Latent Factor Models: Simulation Studies

+We consider three types of loading matrix designs that satisfy IC$^{(2)}$, IC$^{(4)}$ and IC$^{(5)}$, respectively.
+Due to space limit, the details of the simulation design are left to Section~\ref{supp_sec_simu}.
 Under all three designs, we generate the true parameters under the following settings (1) sample size $N=400, 600, 800, 1000$; (2) test length $J=200, 400, 600$; (3) factor correlation $\tau = 0.3,0.7$.
 The alternating minimization algorithm proposed in Section~\ref{sec:jmle} is used for estimation.
 To examine the asymptotic normality, we compute the 95\% Wald intervals for each loading and factor based on Theorem~\ref{main_thm_loading_asym} and Theorem~\ref{main_thm_factor_asym}, respectively.
 As an alternative, we also consider a naive approach that is commonly used in practice~\citep{baker2004item}.
 Specifically, this approach uses $\hat\bPhi_{[N],j}^{(S)}$ ($\hat\bPhi_{i,[J]}^{(S)}$) obtained by plugging $\hat\bLambda^{(S)}$ and $\hat\Fb^{(S)}$ into $\bPhi_{[N],j}^*$ ($\bPhi_{i,[J]}^*$) as the covariance estimator for $\hat\blambda_j^{(S)}$ ($\hat\bbf_i^{(S)}$).
 We also compute the 95\% Wald intervals for both factors and loadings based on naive variance estimates.
 We generate 200 replications and report the empirical coverage rates for both methods.
-We summarize the simulation results for loadings under the low correlation setting in Fig.~\ref{fig:cover_ic_1}.
-Other results are left to Section~\ref{sec_supp_simu1} in the Supplementary Material.
+We summarize the simulation results for loadings under the low correlation setting in Figure~\ref{fig:cover_ic_1}.
+Other results are left to Section~\ref{sec_supp_simu1} in the Supplementary Material. {\spacingset{1.3}